Vikramjeetsingh07/Canada-Wildfire-Analysis-Prediction-/README.md

 #### Regression
 We have applied various regression models to predict the brightness and confidence levels reported by MODIS.
 Our neural network regressor outperformed other models, achieving an RMSE of 15.38 and R² of 0.991 for brightness prediction.
 The regression models have been critical in accurately predicting fire characteristics from satellite data.

-This enhanced README preserves the original structure while incorporating detailed insights from the extended analysis and results sections to provide a comprehensive view of the project's scope and its impact.